-TMAH-assisted thermochemolysis-gas chromatography-mass spectrometry (GC-MS): A small aliquot (<50 ug) of the wood was loaded into a quartz pyrolysis tube, which was plugged with loosely packed quartz wool at both ends.
-Each sample was injected with 50ul of tetramethylammonium hydroxide (TMAH) in methanol (25:75).
-The samples were allowed to evaporate for 12h.
-Subsequently, samples were heated in a CDS Pyroprobe 1500 at the thermochemolysis temperature of 350°C and an interface temperature of 320°C. The thermochemolysis products were then fed directly (splitless) onto an Agilent Technology 6890 gas chromatograph joined to a 5973 mass spectrometer.
-Separation was performed on a 30 m J&W Scientific DB-5MS Ultra Inert column.
-Helium flow was set at 1.1 ml min-1.
-The GC oven was initially held at 40°C for 2 min, then the temperature ramped at 5 °C min-1 to 310 °C, where it was held for 10 min, for a total run length of 66 min.
+TMAH-assisted thermochemolysis-gas chromatography-mass spectrometry (GC-MS): A small aliquot (<50 μ g) of the wood was loaded into a quartz pyrolysis tube, which was plugged with loosely packed quartz wool at both ends.
+Each sample was injected with 10 μ l of tetramethylammonium hydroxide (TMAH) in methanol (25:75).
+The samples were allowed to evaporate for 12 h.
+Subsequently, samples were heated to 350°C with a CDS 2000 Pyroprobe attached via a CDS 1500 interface (320°C).
+The thermochemolysis products were then transferred at a 10:1 split ratio to an Agilent Technologies 6890 gas chromatograph coupled to a 5973 mass spectrometer.
+Separation was performed on a 30 m × 0.25 mm × 0.25 μ m J&W Scientific DB-5MS Ultra Inert column.
+The helium column flow rate was set at 1.1 ml min-1.
+The GC oven was initially held at 40°C for 2 min, then ramped at 5 °C min-1 to 310 °C, where it was held for 10 min, for a total run length of 66 min.
 All samples were run in triplicate.
-Identification of products was based on (41).
+Identification of products was based on Filey et al.(42).

-Separation of conservation agents, including polyethylene glycol (PEG), from the wood of the original artifact, has been performed by double-shot hexamethyldisilane (HMDS)-pyrolysis-GC-MS(42).
-One advantage of THM-GC-MS is insensitivity to PEG treatment, as PEG is not broken down by tetramethylammonium hydroxide (TMAH) and thus is not present in the resulting gas chromatograms.
+Separation of conservation agents, including polyethylene glycol (PEG), from the wood of the original artifact, has been performed by double-shot hexamethyldisilane (HMDS)-pyrolysis-GC-MS(43).
+One advantage of THM-GC-MS is insensitivity to PEG treatment, as PEG is broken down by tetramethylammonium hydroxide (TMAH) to early eluting volatile components in the solvent vent part of the GC-MS method and thus is not present in the resulting gas chromatograms.

 Experimental blanks were run before every sample measurement to ensure the GC column and pyrolysis unit were free of contaminants.
-Samples of PEG were run to confirm that TMAH has little effect on PEG present in the Mary Rose samples.
+Samples of PEG were run to confirm that products do not interfere with the compounds of interest.

 Analysis: S/G ratios were calculated using the S4-8 and G4-8 peak areas.
-The ratios (Ad/Al)S,G were calculated using the peak areas of S6 and S4, G6 and G4 respectively.
+The ratios $(Ad/AI){S,G}$ were calculated using the peak areas of S6 and S4, G6 and G4 respectively.
 Table 1 gives the structures, chemical names, and characteristic ions of the compounds used.
 At least four different aliquots of each sample or subsample were taken to provide an average and standard deviation for each value.

-Data availability: A complete dataset can be downloaded from https://doi.org/10.5281/zenodo.4742499.
+Data availability: A complete dataset can be downloaded from https://doi.org/10..5281/zenodo.5137590.